FarmDyn/documentation/docs/Team/team.md

 ### Dr. agr.
 Till Kuhn
 ![](../media/Team/kuhn.jpg){: style="width:200px", align="left"}
-Till Kuhn is a post-doc researcher in the working group specialised in environmental policies such as the Agri-Environmental Schemes and plant nutrition.
+Till Kuhn is a post-doc researcher in the working group "Data Science in Agricultural Economics" at the University of Bonn specialised in environmental policies such as the Agri-Environmental Schemes and Fertilization Ordinance.
+Latest work includes the implementation of novel technology (e.g. greenRelease) and agri-envrionmental policies.
 &nbsp;

 &nbsp;